Star Trek Online

 Star Trek Online is a massively multiplayer online role-playing game developed by Cryptic Studios based on the Star Trek franchise.
 The game is set in the 25th century, 30 years after the events of Star Trek: Nemesis.
 Star Trek Online is the first massively multiplayer online role-playing game within the Star Trek franchise and was released for Microsoft Windows in February 2010.
 At launch, the game required a game purchase and a recurring monthly fee.
 In January 2012, it relaunched with a tier of free-to-play access available.
 After a public beta testing period, a version of the game was released for OS X in March 2014.
 Due to technical issues with the port, support for OS X ended in February 2016.
 It was later released on PlayStation 4 and Xbox One in September 2016.
 The game has received several expansions since release and has gotten mixed reviews from critics.

 Setting

 Star Trek Online is set thirty years after the events of Star Trek: Nemesis.
 The alliance between the United Federation of Planets and the Klingon Empire has collapsed, and they are again at war.
 The Romulan Star Empire continues to deal with the fallout of the loss of their homeworld twenty-two years earlier (as shown in J. J. Abrams' Star Trek film), while the Dominion rebuilds its forces.
 The Borg Collective has re-emerged as a major threat.
-In later expansions the Vaadwaur, the Iconians, the Na'Kuhl, the Krenim, the Terran Empire, the Voth, the Undine, the Tzenkethi, the Hur'q/Drantzuli and the Aetherians are also introduced as adversaries.
+In later expansions the Vaadwaur, the Iconians, the Na'Kuhl, the Krenim, the Terran Empire, the Voth, the Undine, the Tzenkethi, the Hur'q/Drantzuli and the non-canon Aetherians are also introduced as adversaries.